 Several issues related to Ben's

-explore those issues (except for some issues, which are better explained while
+those issues (except for some issues, which are better explained while

 illustrating the uplifting of the Indian continent at and near the antipode of